Devendra2804/Spotify-Clone/README.md

 # Spotify-Clone
-i am try to make spotify forntend clone...just for same practice
+i am try to make spotify fronttend clone...just for some practice....